“The more I use my strength in the service of my vision the less I am afraid...”

 Program Director

 Cameron is a non-binary, mixed-race life-learner.
-Born and raised in San Diego, CA, Cameron has a deep-seeded love of culture and community.
-They received a Bachelor of Arts in Anthropology with a minor in Science, Technology, and Society from the University of Southern California in 2016, and worked with USC's Queer and Ally Student Assembly as their Multiculturalism and Diversity Chair to provide programming to queer undergraduate students.
-After graduating, Cameron worked as an assistant, store manager, and Entrepreneur-in-Residence with a few start-ups in LA's competitive fast-casual food scene, advocating for workplace transparency and employee agency along the way.
+Born and raised in San Diego, CA, they have a deep-seeded love of culture and community.
+They received a Bachelor of Arts in Anthropology with a minor in Science, Technology, and Society from the University of Southern California in 2016, and worked extensively with USC's Queer and Ally Student Assembly as their Multiculturalism and Diversity Chair to provide programming to queer undergraduate students.

-A self-identified gaymer and raver, Cameron currently serves as the Volunteer and Inclusivity Coordinator for the Queerness in Games Conference (QGCon) based out of Montreal, and sits on the committee for the Long Beach LGBT Center's film festival, QFilms.
+A self-identified gaymer and raver, Cameron has previously served as the Volunteer and Inclusivity Coordinator for the Queerness in Games Conference (QGCon) based out of Montreal, sat on the committee for the Long Beach LGBT Center's film festival (QFilms), and worked as a lead facilitator and co-organizer for the Non-Binary Union of Los Angeles (NBULA).

 Photo Credit: Sylvanus Leone